Therapy for OCD and intrusive thoughts, focusing on how doubt develops and why it feels so convincing.

 Intrusive thoughts or doubts related to faith, blasphemy, sin, or whether your religious practice is sincere enough.

-I-CBT for OCD is a specialist therapy and not widely available in the UK.
-At Resilient Mind Therapies, it is offered by a team of qualified and accredited therapists in Leicestershire and online, with specific training in Inference-Based CBT for intrusive thoughts, harm OCD, relationship OCD and more.
+I-CBT for OCD is a specialist approach and not widely available in the UK.
+At Resilient Mind Therapies, it is offered by a team of qualified and BABCP accredited therapists.
+We offer I-CBT therapy in Leicester, across Leicestershire, and online across the UK